hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 Alignment files are initally ordered by the order of the reads in the FASTQ file, which is not particularly useful. `Picard` can more exhaustively look for duplicates if the file is sorted by read-name (**query-sorted**).
 Oftentimes, when people discuss sorted BAM/SAM files, they are refering to **coordinate-sorted** BAM/SAM files.

-- **Query**-sorted BAM/SAM files are sorted based upon their read names and order lexiographically
+- **Query**-sorted BAM/SAM files are sorted based upon their read names and ordered lexiographically
-- **Coordinate**-sorted BAM/SAM files are sorted by their sequence name (chromosome/linkage group/scaffold) and position
+- **Coordinate**-sorted BAM/SAM files are sorted by their aligned sequence name (chromosome/linkage group/scaffold) and position

 <p align="center">
 <img src="../img/SAM_sorting.png" width="800">
 </p>

 Picard can mark and remove duplicates in either coordinate-sorted or query-sorted BAM/SAM files, however, if the alignments are query-sorted it can test secondary alignments for duplicates.
 A brief discussion of this nuance is discussed in the [`MarkDuplicates` manual of `Picard`](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard-).
-As a result, we will first **query**-sort our SAM file and convert it to a BAM file:
+As a result, we will first **query**-sort our SAM file and convert it to a BAM file.

-**While we query sort the reads, we are also going to convert our SAM file to a BAM file**.
+**While we query-sort the reads, we are also going to convert our SAM file to a BAM file**.
 We don't need to specify this conversion explicitly, because `Picard` will make this change by interpreting the file extensions that we provide in the `INPUT` and `OUTPUT` file options.

 Add the following command to our script: